Iteo/theme_tailor/packages/theme_tailor/README.md

     - MsgList: [foo, bar, baz]
 ```

-Use "@tailor" and "@Tailor" annotations if you may need additional extensions on ThemeData or ThemeContext.
+Use "@tailor" / "@Tailor" or "@tailorMixin" / "@TailorMixin" annotations if you may need additional extensions on ThemeData or ThemeContext.

-Use "@tailorComponent" or "@TailorComponent" if you intend to nest the theme extension class and do not need additional extensions.
+Use "@tailorComponent"/ "@TailorComponent" or "@tailorMixinComponent" / "@TailorMixinComponent" if you intend to nest the theme extension class and do not need additional extensions.
 Use this annotation for generated themes to allow the generator to recognize the type correctly.

+Example for @Tailor annotation:
 ```dart
 /// Use generated "ChatComponentsTheme" in ThemeData
 @tailor